News

 Renée Kube visits Letcher County for the first time since the 2022 flooding

-Letcher County is located in the southeastern part of Kentucky.
-It is bordered by four other Kentucky counties as well as Wise County, Virginia.
+Letcher County is in the southeastern part of Kentucky.
+It is bordered by four other Kentucky counties and Wise County, Virginia.
 The county seat, Whitesburg, is located in the middle of the county.
 As European explorers and the earliest settlers made their way into Kentucky, the Native American populations of the area (Shawnee in the north and Cherokee in the south) were steadily displaced.
-Kentucky became a state in 1791, and what […]
+Kentucky became a state in 1791, and what became Letcher County […]